TomoTom0/HackMD_Search/README.md

 ![](img/HackMDsearch_ss5.png)

 ### Search
-Input words in the search input field and press Enter, then the results with the search words highlighted will be shown.
+Input words in the search input field and press Enter, then the results with the highlighted search words will be shown; they are sorted by updated time.

 You can utilize some methods and combine them.